Home > Recipes > Easy Walnut Cake – Greek Inspired (GF Option)

 Find the complete printable recipe with measurements below.

-How To Make A Walnut Coffee Cake
+How To Make This Walnut Cake: Step-By-Step

 First prepare a 9×13-inch pan or a 9-inch square pan.
 Grease the bottom with oil.
 Preheat oven to 300F (150C).